Call for Applications: Southern African Digital Rights & Online Freedom of Expression Litigation Surgery

 The Media Legal Defence Initiative (MLDI) is calling for applications from lawyers based in Botswana, eSwatini, Lesotho, Malawi, Namibia, South Africa, Zambia and Zimbabwe to participate in a forthcoming litigation surgery on the right to freedom of expression online, digital rights and the Internet.

-All applicants are required to submit for discussion a current or potential case involving these matters.
-Successful applicants will attend the litigation surgery and become members of a digital rights legal network through which there will be opportunity for engagement regionally and internationally.
+Successful applicants will attend the litigation surgery training in South Africa in January 2019.
+Attendees will also become members of a digital rights legal network through which there will be opportunity for engagement regionally and internationally.
+All applicants are required to submit for discussion a current or potential case involving digital rights, the internet and freedom of expression online.

 Litigation surgery objectives